Towards Scalable Visual Data Wrangling via Direct Manipulation: Related work

-These systems in essence are a specialized form of visualization recommendation system (for which \citet{zeng2024systematic} provide an overview), in which the gestural input to that recommendation system that is used to drive the recommendation is the wrangling process itself.
+Many visual data wrangling systems can be seen as a specialized form of visualization recommendation system (for which \citet{zeng2024systematic} provide an overview), in which the gestural input to that recommendation system that is used to drive the recommendation is the wrangling process itself.
 Our work draws on this tradition with a more specific focus.
-Other systems in this area bear a connection with ours.
 For instance, Data formulator~\cite{wang2023data, wang2025data} combines AI-based natural language guidance with a closely related visualization-by-demonstration~\cite{wang2021falx} technique, which observes that preparation and mapping are interwoven components of the presentation process.
-To that end, Lux~\cite{lee2021lux} weaves visualization recommendation into notebooks, in a manner which centers a predefined collection of analysis tasks.
+Lux~\cite{lee2021lux} weaves visualization recommendation into notebooks, in a manner which centers a predefined collection of analysis tasks.
 We invert this design, by placing wrangling inside of a visualization environment, rather than placing visualizations in a data programming context.

 Our work also draws on those that seek to typify errors visually.
 For instance, \citet{mcnutt2020surfacing} enumerates a wide range of errors that occur throughout such pipelines, typifying them into various error categories. \citet{ruddle2023tasks} focus on a subset of this process through a taxonomy of data profiling tasks and a mapping to charts that support those tasks.
 We draw on these mappings in our visualizations that surface varied errors to the end user.